yemioluwadare/cybersecurity-portfolio/securecart-secure-ecommerce/README.md

 The project demonstrates how core online shopping functionality can be implemented while applying basic security practices such as authentication, access control, and server-side validation.

-The system allows users to browse products, manage a shopping cart, and complete transactions within a structured backend application.
+Users can browse products, manage a shopping cart, and complete transactions through a structured backend application.

 ---